-I teach high school math part time and code part time for Schoolytics.
-Recently Schoolytics was able to acquire dot com to make it easier to get to your Google Classroom data.
-FREE for teachers!
+I teach high school math part-time and code part-time for Schoolytics.
+If you are a Google Classroom user Schoolytics is a MUST use!
+Schoolytics is FREE for teachers!
 Check out 5 ways you can turn your data into action.

 1. Student Progress Reports